richardpaulhudson/spacy_projects_multiprocessing/README.md

 - The main process has to poll the subprocesses to see whether they have completed.
 Although there is sometimes no alternative to polling in low-level libraries, it is normally regarded as a clear antipattern to include it in high-level code.
 Instead, there should be some mechanism for the subprocesses to notify the main process when they complete (push as opposed to pull).
 - Only the individual OS commands are run in their own parallel subprocesses; there is nothing corresponding to a spaCy projects command consisting of multiple OS commands executed sequentially, and no scope for parallelisation of tooling within spaCy projects such as outputting status messages.
 Handling all this directly from a single main process/thread would be possible, but would require major code changes.

-To avoid this last problem, it seems sensible to aim for a three-tier architecture:
+To avoid this second problem, it seems sensible to aim for a three-tier architecture:

 - the **main process** (Python)
 - several **worker processes** (Python) started by the main process.
-Each worker process corresponds to a spaCy projects command and starts `n` subprocesses corresponding to the OS commands which that spaCy projects command contains.
+Each worker process corresponds to a spaCy projects command and sequentially starts `n` subprocesses corresponding to the OS commands which that spaCy projects command contains.
 - **subprocesses** (OS)

 ### 3.2 `asyncio-subprocess`